Holocaust (miniseries): Reception

 Holocaust was watched by an estimated 120 million viewers in the United States when it was first broadcast in 1978.

 Some critics accused the miniseries of trivializing the Holocaust, "turning genocide into a soap opera, and tragedy into popular entertainment".
-The television format was believed to limit how realistic the portrayal could be.
-In addition, the fact that NBC made a financial gain as a result of advertising resulted in charges that it had commercialized a vast tragedy.
-The producers of the series rebutted these charges by stating that it educated the public by raising its awareness of the Holocaust.
-With the exception of films such as The Diary of Anne Frank (1959), Judgment at Nuremberg (1961), and The Hiding Place (1975), this was the first time in which many Americans had seen a lengthy dramatization of the Holocaust.

 The television critic Clive James commended the production.
 Writing in The Observer (reprinted in his collection The Crystal Bucket), he commented:

 The German Jews were the most assimilated in Europe.
 They were vital to Germany's culture—which, indeed, has never recovered from their extinction.
 They couldn't see they were hated in direct proportion to their learning, vitality and success.
 The aridity of the Nazi mind was the biggest poser the authors had to face.
 In creating Erik Dorf they went some way towards overcoming it.
 Played with spellbinding creepiness by Michael Moriarty, Erik spoke his murderous euphemisms in a voice as juiceless as Hitler's prose or Speer's architecture.
 Hitler's dream of the racially pure future was of an abstract landscape tended by chain-gangs of shadows and crisscrossed with highways bearing truckloads of Aryans endlessly speeding to somewhere undefined.
 Dorf sounded just like that: his dead mackerel eyes were dully alight with a limitless vision of banality.

 The historian Tony Judt described the series as "the purest product of American commercial television — its story simple, its characters mostly two-dimensional, its narrative structured for maximum emotional impact" and he also wrote that, when it is shown in Continental Europe, it was "execrated and abominated by European cinéastes from Edgar Reitz to Claude Lanzmann" and he responded to these negative reviews of the miniseries by noting that "these very limitations account for the show's impact", especially in West Germany, where it was aired over four consecutive nights in January 1979 and coincided with public interest in the Majdanek trials.